jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
         For this I need to train the RNN model and checkpoint.

+- **2/6:**
+Finished analysis and kwargs adaptation on 'test_load_data.ipynb' (might need revisiting for better graphics).
+Added command line arguments parsing for RNN training script.
+Also, training multiple RNN model configurations is now easier, using itertools.product.
+Added some instructions (to self) on how to run experiments on Euler with all the currently available flags.
+Currently running 4 experiments on Euler.
+The focus here is on learning rates (including dynamic rates), hidden state sizes and one hot representation vs. character embeddings.
+Todo:
+    - Think of thesis document structure.
+[I have worked on structure before](log_discussion_literature.md), yet need to rethink and get more specific.
+Also use given theses are referrence for structure.
+    - Keep re-training RNNs with the new data *and* with the original labeled data.
+        Next experiments might focus on keep_prob, regularization constants.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.